missystem/cis415review/lecturenotes06.md

 * Distinguish between non-preemptive and preemptive cases
 	- This has to do with whether a running process can be stopped during its execution and put back on the ready queue so that another process can acquire the CPU and run

+### Scheduling Algorithms
+* First-come, First-serve (FCFS)
+	- Non-preemptive
+	- Does not account for waiting time (or much else)
+		- Convoy problem
+* Shortest Job First (SJF)
+	- May be preemptive
+	- Optimal for minimizing waiting time (how?)
+* Priority Scheduling
+	-

 ### First-Come, First-Served (FCFS)
 * Serve the jobs in the order they arrive
 * Managed with a FIFO queue